koszullab/hicberg/README.md

 ### <a id="Docker"></a> Docker

-HiC-BERG can be used via Docker to limit dependency compatibility problems.
+Hicberg can be used via Docker to limit dependency compatibility problems.
 More information about container such as Docker can be found [there](https://www.docker.com/get-started/).

-To be used through Docker, the HiC-BERG container as to be build using :
+To be used through Docker, the Hicbergcontainer as to be build using :

 ```bash
 # Pick user and group variables